How to collect your DNA sample at home

 1. Verify that the subject’s mouth is empty.

 2. Wash your hands with soap and water, or put on a rubber or latex glove.

 3. Open the DNA collection kit.
 If you are making your own DNA kit, then make certain you have the following items: 4 cotton swabs per person testing, a standard letter sized paper envelope, and a black or blue ink pen.

 4. Choose a swab (either a buccal swab if you ordered a Journey DNA collection kit or cotton swab if you are making your own kit).

-5. You should have one package of swabs if you requested a Journey DNA collection kit.
-There are two swabs in each package.
+5. You should have packages of swabs if you requested a Journey DNA collection kit, for a total of 4 swabs per person.
 Carefully remove the buccal swabs from the package.

 6. Avoid touching the swab tip with your fingers, gloves or against any surface.

 7. If you are using regular cotton swabs (Make Your Own Kit option) please cut off the end you are not going to use for the DNA collection without touching the cotton tip you will be putting in the mouth.